Aiaj-stacks/Aiaj-stacks/README.md

 - 👋 Hi, I’m Aiaj
 - 👀 I’m interested in ... programming and mastering it
 - 🌱 I’m currently learning ...
-Python and Java
+Full-Stack development
 - 💞️ I’m looking to collaborate on ... different projects that aim to solve real life issues.

 - 📫 How to reach me ... rijveeaiaj@gmail.com